awsdocs/amazon-ecs-developer-guide/doc_source/service-event-messages.md

 + This service is unable to place a task\.
 Reason: The requested MEMORY configuration is above your limit\.

 You can request a quota increase for the resource that caused the error\.
 For more information, see [Amazon ECS service quotas](service-quotas.md)\.
 To request a quota increase, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.

+### service \(*service\-name*\) was unable to place a task\.
+Reason: Internal error\.<a name="service-event-messages-9"></a>

+The sevice is unable to start a task due to a subnet being in an unsupported Availability Zone\.

+For information about the supported Fargate Regions and Availability Zones, see [Supported Regions for Amazon ECS on AWS Fargate](AWS_Fargate-Regions.md)\.

+For information about how to view the subnet Availability Zone, see [View your subnet ](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#view-subnet)in the *Amazon VPC User Guide*\.